Biometrics Capability Statement

 NIST/NVLAP recently (April 2018) audited and added testing to the ISO/IEC 30107-3: 2017 Information technology – Biometric presentation attack detection – Part 3: Testing and Report Standards to the iBeta accredited testing scope.

-For each biometric certification, iBeta provides testing and reporting in accordance with the standard.
+For each biometric conformance, iBeta provides testing and reporting in accordance with the standard.
 Typical performance testing consists of the following:

 - Plan/prepare for corpus acquisition – iBeta maintains an IRB approval for most modality PII collection